Throughput Optimization in Multi-Channel Cognitive Radios with Hard Deadline Constraints: Numerical Results

 For the multiple SU scenario, the numerical analysis were run for the case of $L=30$ SUs while $M=10$ channels.
 We assumed the fading channels are i.i.d. among users and among frequency channels.
 Each channel is exponentially distributed with unity average channel gain.
 And since $L$ is large, the distribution of the maximum gain among $L$ random gains converges in distribution to the Gumbel distribution \cite{zhang2009asymptotic} having a cumulative distribution function of $\exp \left( -\exp \left( -\gamma/\bar{\gamma}\right)\right)$.
-The per-user throughput $U_1^{L*}$ is plotted in Fig. \ref{Throughput_MultiSU} where the throughput of the delay-constrained and of the throughput-optimal optimization problems coincide.
-This is because when $L\gg M$, the solution of the throughput-optimal problem is delay optimal as well.
+The per-user throughput $U_1^{L*}$ is plotted in Fig. \ref{Throughput_MultiSU} where the throughput of the delay-constrained and of the unconstrained optimization problems coincide.
+This is because when $L\gg M$, the solution of the unconstrained problem is delay optimal as well.
 Hence, adding a delay constraint does not sacrifice the throughput, when $L$ is large.
 Moreover, the delay performance shown in Fig. \ref{Delay_MultiSU} shows that the delay does not change with and without considering the average delay constraint since the system is delay- (and throughput-) optimal already.

-We have simulated the system for the online algorithm of Section \ref{General_Delay} for $K(1)=2$ packets and $t_f=4$ time-slots.
+We have simulated the system for the online algorithm of Section \ref{General_Delay} for $K(1)=2$ packets and $t_f=4$ time slots.
 We simulated the system at $\rmin=0.95$ which means that the QoS of the SU requires that at least $95\%$ of the frames to be successfully transmitted.
 Fig. \ref{General_Delay_Overlay_OptPow} shows the improvement in the throughput of the online over the offline adaptation.
-This is because the SU adapts the power and thresholds at each time-slot to allocate the remaining resources (i.e. remaining time-slots) according to the remaining number of packets and the desired QoS.
-This comes at the expense of re-solving the problem at each time-slot (i.e. $t_f$ times more).
+This is because the SU adapts the power and thresholds at each time slot to allocate the remaining resources (i.e. remaining time slots) according to the remaining number of packets and the desired QoS.
+This comes at the expense of re-solving the problem at each time slot (i.e. $t_f$ times more).